15 Tips for Managing Credit Card Debt

 If you try something and you see that it’s not working, don’t wait to try something else.
 Remember, the longer you procrastinate and delay paying what you owe, the more money you waste on interest charges and the deeper you go into debt.
 Time is not on your side when you have debt to pay.

-If you try and debt solution and it doesn’t provide the benefits you need, don’t wait try something else.
+If you try a debt solution and it doesn’t provide the benefits you need, don’t wait to try something else.
 If a balance transfer introductory period is about to end and you still have a balance, look at consolidation loans.
 By the same token, if you can’t keep up with loan payments, don’t wait for default to seek help.

 Tip No. 14: Don’t let emotion keep you from asking for help